 Three actions are named: leaving, uniting, becoming one flesh.
 Jesus quotes this passage in Matthew 19 when asked about divorce, and he treats it as foundational.
 Paul quotes it in Ephesians 5 and in 1 Corinthians 6.
 It is the bedrock.

-**What would change if the commitment were the foundation rather than the outcome of feeling?
+Study question: How does understanding marriage as covenant rather than contract change the way you think about hard seasons?
+What would change if the commitment were the foundation rather than the outcome of feeling?

 Passage 1: Ephesians 5:22-33.
 The Most Misread Marriage Passage in the Bible.